 If you’re a prepper, powdered eggs are great to have on hand for emergencies or survival situations as well.
 Here are a few of the benefits of making and using powdered eggs.

-- While fresh eggs may be delicious, they don’t stay fresh for long.
+While fresh eggs may be delicious, they don’t stay fresh for long.
 Powdered eggs on the other hand, when stored in airtight containers in cool storage areas, can last for years.
+To prolong shelf life, you can also put the powder in Mylar bags with oxygen absorbers.

-- Powdered eggs are also extremely nutritious.
+Powdered eggs are also highly nutritious.
 A tablespoon of powdered eggs – the equivalent of one whole egg – contains over 5 grams of protein, and other essential vitamins and minerals as well.

 So, now that you know a bit about the history and benefits of powdered eggs, let’s take a close look at how you can make them on your homestead.